Employment as an Associate

 For advertised positions, applicants should follow the instructions outlined in the expression of interest circular.

-Applicants who would like to have their name placed on the register should email the Chambers Manager, Philippa Swayn, at email@example.com attaching:
+Applicants who would like to have their name placed on the associate register should email the Chambers Manager, Philippa Swayn, at EA.MurrellCJ@courts.act.gov.au and the associates to the Chief Justice at Associate.MurrellCJ@courts.act.gov.au, with the following attachments:

-- A one-page covering letter, including the time frame in which you are available to commence the role;
+- A one-page cover letter, including the time in which you may be available to commence an associateship;

 - Academic record; and